Dan Byles: Atlantic rowing race 1997

-In 1995 Byles and his mother Janice Meek rowed 3044 nmi from Tenerife to Barbados; it took 100 days, 18 hours and 57 minutes.
+In October 1997 Byles and his mother Janice Meek rowed 3044 nmi from Tenerife to Barbados; it took 100 days, 18 hours and 57 minutes.
 In rowing across the Atlantic, the pair became the first mother and son team to row any ocean.

 Charities and organisations

 In October 2008, Byles became the main sponsor of the Bedworth United F.C.
 Youth Team, in order to support community youth projects involving sport.

 In December 2013, Byles was made a President of The Better Planet Education. for his work in Parliament on environmental and energy issues.

 Political career

 In 2007, Byles stood as the Conservative Party candidate for Leicester City Council in Stoneygate ward.

 On 8 March 2007, Byles was selected as the Conservative Party's Prospective Parliamentary Candidate for the North Warwickshire constituency at the 2010 general election.
 He was selected at an open primary.

 Byles was elected by 54 votes at the election on 6 May 2010 after defeating the incumbent MP Mike O'Brien, and served as Member of Parliament in the House of Commons until May 2015.
 He had the smallest majority of all Conservative Members of Parliament during the 2010–2015 Parliament.

 He gave his maiden speech in the Commons on Thursday 3 June 2010 when he spoke about Nicholas Chamberlaine, the Atherstone Ball Game, and his intention to campaign for better rehabilitation and mental health care for military veterans and reservists.

+Byles introduced the House of Lords Reform Act 2014 as a Private Member's Bill in June 2013.
+The Act allowed members of the House of Lords to retire and made provision for the expulsion of peers convicted of serious criminal offences and for non-attendance.
+It gained royal assent in May 2014.

 In July 2014 Byles announced that he would not stand at the next election as "it was time to pursue new challenges."